-Diane joined FCNL in March, 2011 as the fourth Executive Secretary in its 70-year history.
+Since joining FCNL in March, 2011 as the fourth Executive Secretary, Diane has led FCNL’s program expansion to build organizational capacity for FCNL including additional lobbyists and new programs that engage grassroots citizens, young adults and more Quakers to lobby for peace, justice and a sustainable planet.
 Diane travels widely on behalf of FCNL and represents a voice for Quaker advocacy in Washington on the Hill, within the faith community, in media, and throughout the United States.

 Before coming to FCNL, Diane was Executive Director of Partnership for Strong Communities, a Connecticut-based non-profit organization providing leadership, advocacy, and policy development on solutions to homelessness, affordable housing and community development.
 Her engagement in the peace movement began in the early 1980s, when she directed the Omaha Nuclear Freeze Campaign.
 Diane relocated to Connecticut in 1986 where she directed the state Network to Abolish the Death Penalty and worked for the Office of Urban Affairs of the Archdiocese of Hartford, launching a twenty-year career lobbying the state legislature.
 During that time, Diane became the first Executive Director of the Connecticut AIDS Residence Coalition, dedicated to advocacy and effective delivery of housing and services for people living with HIV/AIDS.

-Diane is a member of Hartford Monthly Meeting, of New England Yearly Meeting.
-Diane currently serves on the Board of Trustees for Sidwell Friends School, the Board of Directors of the Herbert Scoville Jr. Peace Fellowship, and the Corporation of Haverford College.
+Diane is a convinced Friend, and a member of Hartford Monthly Meeting.
+For many years, Diane and her family were active in the life of the Meeting as well as in New England Yearly Meeting.
+Diane currently worships with Langley Hill Friends.
+She serves on the Board of Trustees for Sidwell Friends School, the Board of Directors of the Herbert Scoville Jr. Peace Fellowship, and the Corporation of Haverford College.
 She previously served on the Board of Advisors of the Earlham School of Religion.
+Diane graduated from the University of Nebraska at Omaha and taught high school English for four years.
 She is married to Roger Catlin and is the mother of Alex, Lillie and Nora.

 - Read Diane's Plenary Address to Philadelphia Yearly Meeting.